 Check public transportation timetables and buy the cheapest train tickets online from Trainline or Omio, which are often easier to use than Swiss Railways, which assumes the possession of a half-fare card as default.

 Driving around Lake Geneva

 Driving in the Lake Geneva region is quite pleasurable with well-maintained and generally not crowded roads.
 Traffic cameras are widely employed both on the highways and in towns.

 Highways run along most of the northern shore of Lake Geneva.
 The Autoroute A1 from Geneva to Lausanne gives occasional glimpses of the lake but better views can be enjoyed from the A9 from Lausanne to Villeneuve.

 The lakeside road is much slower but gives better views of the lake and the small towns.
 The views in the Lavaux area between Lausanne and Vevey are particularly good.

 French National Route N5 runs along the southern bank of Lac Léman.
-The lake views are particularly good from the Swiss-French border at St Gingdolf to Évian-des-Bains.
+The lake views are particularly good from the Swiss-French border at St Gingolf to Évian-des-Bains.

 The centers of Genève and Lausanne are best explored on foot.
 Driving here is difficult and parking expensive and hard to come by.
 Parking in smaller towns is generally available and often free but park only in designated parking spots.
 A safe approach is to assume parking is forbidden unless specifically allowed.